bandesz/AirConnect-Synology/README.md

-# AirConnect package for Synology routers
+# AirConnect package for Synology NAS and Synology Router

-A minimal Synology 1.1 package for [AirConnect](https://github.com/philippe44/AirConnect ).
-It's tested on Synology RT2600.
+A minimal Synology package for [AirConnect](https://github.com/philippe44/AirConnect ).

 It allows you to use AirPlay to stream to UPnP/Sonos devices.